Yury Chaplygin

 1988-1998 – vice-rector for research at MIET.

 In October 1998 was elected MIET rector, in June 2016 was elected MIET president.

 A scholar in physics, integrated-circuits, sensors, microsystem technology and nanotechnology.
 Has more than 150 scientific publications.
-Scientific adviser of 2 Doctors of Sciences and 5 PhDs.
+Scientific adviser of 2 Doctors of Sciences and 5 Candidates of Sciences.

 Laureate of Russian Federation Government Prize in science and technology (twice); received an Order of Honor, Order of Friendship and several medals.